Hadron masses from a Kaluza-Klein like Model: Model

 As such, $r^{i}$ is the radius of the compact dimension with indices $i=4,5,6,7,8,9$.
 The container space has a simple flat metric of the form

 with $a$ and $b$ from 0 to 19.

 The connection between the 10-dimensional physical space and the 20-dimensional container space is given as

-This results in a spacetime signature of $(1 -1 -1 -1 \:\:\:\:1 \:\:\:\:1 \:\:\:\:1 \:\:\:\:1 -1 -1)$ - see appendix 8.9.\\ The 6 additional compactified dimensions are subdivided into sections for the purpose of: the strong interaction - dimensions 4 to 6 -; the electric interaction - dimension 7 -; and the weak interaction - dimensions 8 and 9 .
+This results in a spacetime signature of $\operatorname{diag}(1 -1 -1 -1 -1 -1 -1 -1 -1 -1)$ on the undeformed 10D-spacetime.\\ The 6 additional compactified dimensions are subdivided into sections for the purpose of: the strong interaction - dimensions 4 to 6 -; the electric interaction - dimension 7 -; and the weak interaction - dimensions 8 and 9 .